Nazarene Theological College, Manchester

 The Nazarene Theological College (NTC), located in Didsbury, south Manchester, is an affiliated college of the University of Manchester.
-It offers theological degrees in various specialised disciplines across BA, MA, MPhil, and PhD.
+It offers theological degrees in various specialised disciplines across BA, MA, and PhD.
 NTC has its roots in the Church of the Nazarene and belongs to the World Methodist Council.

 Courses

-NTC offers a BA (Hons) in Theology, a BA (Hons) in Theology (Biblical Studies), a BA (Hons) in Theology (Practical Theology), and a BA (Hons) in Theology (Youth and Community Work).
+NTC offers a BA (Hons) in Theology, a BA (Hons) in Theology (Biblical Studies), a BA (Hons) in Theology (Practical Theology), and a BA (Hons) in Theology (Counselling).
 It also offers a Certificate in Theology (a one year course) and a Diploma in Theology (a two year course).
-NTC offers 11 MA degrees, including an MA in Biblical Studies, Theology and Compassionate Ministry and Humanitarian/Development Practices.
-Doctor of Philosophy (PhD) or Master of Philosophy (MPhil) are offered, with specialisms including: Biblical Studies, Wesleyan Theology, Missions, Church History, Wesley Studies, Christian Theology, Old Testament Studies/Second Temple/Inter-Testamental Studies, New Testament Studies and Biblical Theology, Practical Theology, Islam and Christian engagement and Missiology.
+NTC offers 6 MA degrees, including an MA in Biblical Studies, Theological and Historical Studies, and Practical Theology and Leadership.
+A Doctor of Philosophy (PhD) is offered, with specialisms including: Biblical Studies, Wesleyan Theology, Missions, Church History, Wesley Studies, Christian Theology, Old Testament Studies/Second Temple/Inter-Testamental Studies, New Testament Studies and Biblical Theology, Practical Theology, Islam and Christian engagement and Missiology.